List of things to declutter before Christmas

 List of Things To Declutter Before Christmas

-Below are a few ideas of things to declutter before you start pulling out the
+Below are a few ideas of things to declutter before you start pulling out the mistletoe and holly.

 1. Declutter The Kitchen Before Christmas